benstemon/dasanthera_novaseq/4_analysis/README.md

 # the script will generate a "plotting" file which can be used to compare Dinvestigate output with genic fraction.
 ```

-Two versions of these analysees were conducted: one including all samples (except P. lyallii), and one also excluding fru106 (to see the effect removing this individual had on the relationship with genic fraction).
+Two versions of these analyses were conducted: one including all samples (except P. lyallii), and one also excluding fru106 (to see the effect removing this individual had on the relationship with genic fraction).
 We calculated these statistics for every possible rooted triplet of taxa (ten total rooted triplets), specifying relationships as inferred by the species tree.
 * For the full sample analysis, see [`DSTATS_fullspecies_1a.sliding_10kb.sh`](Dstats_fullspecies_sliding/DSTATS_fullspecies_1a.sliding_10kb.sh) for the batch script and [`popset_fullspecies.txt`](Dstats_fullspecies_sliding/popset_fullspecies.txt) for the population set.
 * For the analysis excluding fru106, see [`DSTATS_fullspecies_1b_nofru106.sliding_10kb.sh`](Dstats_fullspecies_sliding/DSTATS_fullspecies_1b_nofru106.sliding_10kb.sh) for the batch script and [`popset_fullspecies_nofru106.txt`](Dstats_fullspecies_sliding/popset_fullspecies_nofru106.txt) for the population set.
 * Both analyses also implement the trioset [`trioset_fullspecies.txt`](Dstats_fullspecies_sliding/trioset_fullspecies.txt) for specifying each of the rooted triplets, and [`plot_Dstats_fullspecies_sliding_genic.R`](Dstats_fullspecies_sliding/plot_Dstats_fullspecies_sliding_genic.R) for plotting.

-#### Dstats-introtests
+#### Dstats-introtests (introgression across the genome for targeted rooted triplets)
 We again used Dsuite Dinvestigate to estimate D, Df, fD, and  fdM.
 This time, however, we generated tests to mirror those performed in the twisst-popspecific analyses.
 We thus have four popsets and four triosets in [`Dstats_introtests`](Dstats_introtests) that correspond to the four focal TWISST tests: (1) dav-new, (2) dav116, (3) rup86, and (4) rup101.
 We estimated these D statistics at four different scales:
 * 10k SNP windows, sliding every 2500 SNPs [`DSTATS_1.ARRAY_introtests.sh`](Dstats_introtests/DSTATS_1.ARRAY_introtests.sh)
 * 5k SNP windows, sliding every 1250 SNPs [`DSTATS_1.ARRAY_introtests_5kb.sh`](Dstats_introtests/DSTATS_1.ARRAY_introtests_5kb.sh)